-Capitol Reef is right next door.
-Bryce Canyon, the Grand Staircase, Lake Powell, Boulder Mountain, Goblin Valley and even Zion National Park are all within easy reach.
+Capitol Reef is right next door; only 3 miles from us.
+Boulder Mountain, Thousand Lake Mountain, The Grand Staircase-Escalante National Monument, Lake Powell, and Goblin Valley State Park are all within easy reach.
+Capitol Reef is in the middle of the tour of Utah's "Mighty 5" National Parks (Zion, Bryce Canyon, Arches, Canyonlands, and Capitol Reef).
 So there's no shortage of things to see and do around here.

 But in case you need some help getting started, we've put together some information for you.
 See our suggestions below: